- PERSONAL PROPERTY

-While in the juvenile center, residents have no need for any personal possessions or property other than the clothes being worn to the juvenile center and medication currently being taken.
-Youth should not wear expensive clothing to the juvenile center.
-No jewelry (e.g. ring, earring), watch, wallet/purse, money, tobacco, food, additional clothing, or other personal property is to be worn or taken to the juvenile center.
+While at the SVJC, residents do not need any personal possessions or property, other than the clothes being worn to the facility and current medication.
+Residents should not wear expensive clothing (i.e. jackets, shoes) to the facility.
+No jewelry (e.g. ring, earring), watches, wallets/purses, money, tobacco, food, additional clothing, or other personal property is to be worn or taken to the facility.
+Any such property will be disposed of 30 days from the date of release.

-Residents may write up to four (4) letters per week to parents or guardians.
-Exceptions are only with approval by the administration or as an earned privilege.
+Residents may send and receive letters.
 Residents may write their attorney, probation counselor or minister at any time.
-Incoming mail is not limited.
-Visitors may not give or receive written communications to or from residents during visiting hours.
+Visitors may not give or receive written communications to or from residents during visitation.

-There is no public transportation to the juvenile center.
+There is no public transportation to the SVJC.
 Visitors must arrange their own transportation.